 Order Flow Toxicity under the Microscope

-Which components of the order flow convey information and signal toxicity?
-We empirically show that the net flow of non-marketable orders conveys more information than the widely used trade-initiator-based order imbalance.
-The net order flow by HFTs rapidly loses information content with time aggregation, consistent with these traders trading on short-lived valuable signals.
-Updates of standing limit orders, mostly due to HFT, carry information beyond order submissions, suggesting that HFTs’ flickering quotes primarily reflect active risk management rather than manipulative practices.
-Finally, we find that the HFTs’ order flow, both marketable and non-marketable, signals toxicity, while the non-HFTs’ order flow does not.
-We conclude that market authorities should track the HFTs’ order flow at or near the best quotes to develop effective leading indicators of order flow toxicity and circuit breaking mechanisms.
+By adverse-selecting liquidity providers, toxic order flow harms liquidity.
+We empirically examine which components of modern markets’ net flow of orders convey information and signal toxicity.
+We find that the net flow of non-marketable orders is more informative than the trade-initiator-based order imbalance.
+The net flow of orders by high-frequency traders (HFTs) rapidly loses information content with time aggregation.
+Order revisions, mostly due to HFTs, carry information beyond submissions, suggesting that the HFTs’ flickering quotes primarily reflect active risk management.
+Finally, only the HFTs’ net flow of orders, both aggressive and non-aggressive, signals toxicity.
+Our findings suggest that market authorities should track the HFTs’ net order flow to develop capable leading indicators of order flow toxicity and effective circuit breaking mechanisms.

-Keywords: order flow, toxicity, order imbalance, high-frequency trading, limit orders, market orders, monitoring
+Keywords: Order flow, toxicity, order imbalance, HFT, limit orders, market orders, cancelations, monitoring, market liquidity.

 JEL Classification: G10, G11, G14, G15